Understood

 Talks in Contemporary Art & Lecture Lists

-The Programme for Talks in Contemporary Art and the Lecture Lists for Hilary Term 2024 are now available.
-Talks in Contemporary Art are free and open to the public - please see details below on how to book a ticket.
+The Programme for Talks in Contemporary Art and the Lecture Lists for Hilary Term 2025 are now available.
+Talks in Contemporary Art are free and open to the public, please see details below on how to book a ticket.
 Curriculum lectures held in the Examinations School are open to members of the University but those held on Ruskin School of Art premises are generally closed, except to Ruskin students and appointed students.

 Talks in Contemporary Art

-In the academic year 2023-24, the Ruskin will be hosting a series of talks by leading practitioners in international contemporary art (artists, writers, curators and others), which will be open to the University community and the public.
-These talks will be held at the School's East Oxford building in Bullingdon Road, usually at 5pm on alternate Thursdays (even weeks) through the term.
+The talks are open to the University community and the public, held at the School's East Oxford building in Bullingdon Road, at 5pm on alternate Thursdays (even weeks) through the term.
 Details of the full programme will be updated below.

 Free and open to all Oxford University members and the public.
 Tickets become available 10 days before each event, please book at the link on Eventbrite: